ziqihuangg/Awesome-From-Video-Generation-to-World-Model/README.md

 <a name="2."></a>
-# 2. Generation-2: Lawful Interaction
+# 2. Generation 2: Interactiveness - Controllability and Interactive Dynamics
 <a name="2.1."></a>
 ## 2.1 Video Generation as World Model in General Scenes
 <a name="2.1.1."></a>